xuxiang-liu/simulink-hackrf_xuxiang/README.md

 		MEX configured to use 'MinGW64 Compiler (C)' for C language compilation.
 		...

-2. Get the Simulink-HackRF source from [GitHub](https://github.com/xuxiang-liu/simulink-hackrf_xuxiang).
+2. Get the Simulink-HackRF_xuxiang source from https://github.com/xuxiang-liu/simulink-hackrf_xuxiang.

 3. Extract the archive and create a subdirectory *deps* in there.